FranklineMisango/Br35H_Brain_Cancer_Detection/README.md

 The following values and parameters where chosen:

 - **_Optimizers_** -  Five optimizers have been chosen , namely ; `1.
-SGD,2.
-RMSprop,3.
-Adam,4.
-Adagrad,5.
+SGD 2.
+RMSprop 3.
+Adam 4.
+Adagrad 5.
 Adadelta.` the best optimizer will be used in the New model and as step 1 for the webapp

 - **_Number of epochs_** - Epochs variation ; `1, 2, 5, 10.`